sriram-0311/sriram-0311.github.io/_pages/about.md

 <p style="text-align: justify">

-Hi!
-I'm Anush Sriram Ramesh, a passionate robotics engineer, Master's Graduate in Robotics from Northeastern University.
-I worked as a <b>Research Assistant</b> at <a href="https://neural.lab.northeastern.edu/">NEURAL</a> (Northeastern University Robust Autonomy Lab) headed by <a href="https://david-m-rosen.github.io/">Prof. David Rosen</a>, I’m focused on advancing visual SLAM systems to empower autonomous robots.
-My work involves building computationally efficient Factor Graphs for Bundle Adjustment Problems to enable large-scale mapping in multi-camera visual-inertial navigation systems.
-I’ve also developed a visual place recognition module using Bag of Words for long-term data association and loop closure detection in multi-sensor navigation systems.
+As a robotics engineer and recent Master's graduate from Northeastern University, I'm passionate about advancing visual SLAM systems for autonomous robots.
+My work at the Northeastern University Robust Autonomy Lab (NEURAL) focuses on developing computationally efficient Factor Graphs for Bundle Adjustment Problems and creating visual place recognition modules for multi-sensor navigation systems.
+I thrive on challenges that push the boundaries of visual perception in robotics.

-Beyond my core research, I’m deeply excited about computer vision projects, ranging from image restoration and shadow decomposition to stereo depth mapping and 3D scene understanding.
-I thrive on exploring new ways to push the boundaries of visual perception, driving reliable autonomy in the real world.
-My ultimate goal is to develop autonomous systems that can safely and effectively navigate complex, unlabeled environments.
+My expertise extends beyond SLAM to various computer vision projects, including image restoration, stereo depth mapping, and 3D scene understanding.
+I'm particularly adept at applying deep learning models to solve complex perception challenges in robotics.
+My goal is to develop autonomous systems that can navigate complex, unlabeled environments safely and effectively.
+I'm always eager to collaborate on innovative projects that shape the future of robotics and computer vision.

-You can check out my work on GitHub or learn more about my research at NEURAL.
-I’m always eager to connect and collaborate—feel free to reach out!
-Let’s shape the future of robotics together!

 </p>